How to Do a Screen Capture

 After the selection you can mark up the captured image using various colours of pens as well as a highlighter.
 If you make a mistake, the eraser removes the markup (it removes the entire markup but doesn't allow minor edits like trimming the edges around your markup).

-Snipping Tool comes free with Windows 10, Windows 8.1, Windows 7 and Vista.
-It can be found in the Windows Accessories folder but I suggest you pin it to the Start menu or desktop if you use it frequently.
+Snipping Tool can be found in the Windows Accessories folder but I suggest you pin it to the Start menu or desktop if you use it frequently.
 However, you'll want to check out the more capable Snip & Sketch.

 How to Do a Screen Shot on a Mac